jfelsinger/vue-code-samples/README.md

 Included are the VUE related components (scripts and templates) for three separate projects I've been working on.
-Each is in a different state of WIP because they're personal projects which I can only put time into sporadically.
+Each is in a different state of WIP because they're personal projects which I only put time into sporadically.